mar1332244/bftr/README.md

 # bftr
-Small utility to translate ascii text into brainfuck code
+Small utility to translate ascii text into Brainfuck code writen in Go